Traditional Yoga and Modern Teaching Methods in Rishikesh

 The word Dincharya comes from Sanskrit: Din means day and Charya means routine or discipline.

 So Dincharya means a daily routine.
 This routine consists of self-care practices designed to cleanse and rejuvenate the body and mind.
-Ayurveda describe dincharya as a living in harmony with the cycle of nature like rising with the sun, eating according to digestion strength, practicing yoga, meditation, and maintaining a healthy sleep pattern.
+Ayurveda describe dincharya as a living in harmony with the cycle of nature like rising with the sun, eating according to digestion strength, practicing yoga, meditation and maintaining a healthy sleep pattern.

 To stay healthy, we need to tune our bodies to the natural cycles of the universe.